kutaslab/fitgrid-dev/joss/paper.md

 seems like a good idea.
 If spline regression as described in
-@SmiKut2015b seems like a better idea, `patsy` also provides built-in functions for generating families of spline bases, although the researcher is responsible for ensuring the data epochs are appropriately mapped to the spline regression variables which may require additional programming. @SmiKut2015b also generalizes rERP estimation from iteratively fitting fixed-length epochs of length $L$
+@SmiKut2015b seems like a better idea, `patsy` also provides built-in functions for generating families of spline bases, although the researcher is responsible for ensuring that the data epochs are appropriately mapped to the spline regression variables which may require additional programming. @SmiKut2015b also generalizes rERP estimation from iteratively fitting fixed-length epochs of length $L$